MaanasPeri23/Happy-News/README.md

 Note: Before running the app, make sure to obtain API keys for the Dog API, TheDogAPI, and News API, and add them to the appropriate places in the code.

 Contributing:
 Contributions to the Gumba Project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-Contributions to the Gumba Project are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.